rm-training/demo-rebase-force-pushing/chapter-2.md

 # Chapter 2

-This is the 2nd chapter.
+This is the second chapter.